jrenaud90/TidalPy/Documentation/structures_x/layers/solidliquid_layer.md

 ## `get_config_dict()` → dict

 Returns all configuration values as a Python dictionary (MKS).
-Includes all `BaseLayer` + `PhysicsLayer` keys plus the 11 SolidLiquidLayer parameters.
+Includes all `BaseLayer` + `PhysicsLayer` keys (with `class = "solidliquid"` and the attached model sub-tables) plus the 11 SolidLiquidLayer parameters, and the `cooling` and `radiogenics` sub-tables when those models are attached.

 | Key | Units | Description |
 |-----|-------|-------------|